-David Nows is a Business and Corporate attorney focusing his practice on general corporate law, start-up ventures, mergers and acquisitions, employee benefits, and tax law.
+David Nows is a business attorney focusing his practice on general corporate law, start-up ventures, mergers and acquisitions, employee benefits, and tax law.
 He works in Foster Swift's Lansing office.
 Since joining the firm, two of David's focal points in his practice have been: (1) matters relating to the far-reaching fiduciary duty regulations under ERISA that were issued by the U.S. Department of Labor in April 2016; and (2) helping entrepreneurs begin their own start-up ventures, and helping international entrepreneurs navigate special issues related to owning a start-up business.

 David earned his J.D. from the University of Pennsylvania Law School.
 David also earned a certificate in Business Management from the Wharton School while at Penn, giving him a crash course on the major decisions business executives must make every day to make their company successful.
 Since joining the firm, David earned a certificate from Harvard Business School's "HBX CORe" program, taking classes in Financial Accounting, Economics for Managers, and Business Analytics to better his mastery of client's everyday business law questions.

 David currently serves the Lansing community by sitting on the Board of Directors for the non-profit organization Highfields.
 David also volunteered a significant portion of his time to the Philadelphia community while in law school by teaching entrepreneurship skills to incarcerated youth through the Urban Ventures Project and teaching legal basics to Philadelphia elementary students through the Street Law program.

 During law school, David worked as a Student Counselor at Penn's Entrepreneurship Legal Clinic, where he advised a start-up fashion designer and a philanthropic music school on the legal issues facing their businesses.
 Additionally, David was an Associate Editor on the University of Pennsylvania Journal of Business Law, where he edited cutting edge academic articles on topics that affect businesses of all types.
 In between his first and second year of law school, David also gained legal experience as a law clerk for Michigan State University's Office of the General Counsel.